-If you need motivation to get out and get walking come walk the authors.
+If you need motivation to get out and get walking come walk with the authors.
 We’re leading guided walks of all 17 walks this year.

 Books are also available at local bookstores, the SF Public Library, and online booksellers also have ebooks.